The Kruger National Park is the best place in the world.

 Be prepared to sit for hours in the car

 You are going to be driving for hours at a time so be prepared to sit for hours in the car.
 You’ll wake up to be the first out the gate in the morning as this is the best time for sightings, then you’ll drive and drive and drive.
-I do recommend going back to your camp for a midday nap and lunch because firstly, the animals are normally less active at this time, and secondly, you need to freshen up before your afternoon drive.
+I do recommend going back to your camp for a midday nap and lunch because firstly, the animals are normally less active at this time, and secondly, to freshen up before your afternoon drive.

 Wear comfortable clothes

 Tracksuits, leggings and hoodies are your best choices.
-It is not a fashion show in the Kruger Park and because you’re mostly in your car, no one will see you wearing tracksuit pants that you also wear as pyjamas.
+It is not a fashion show in the Park and because you’re mostly in your car, no one will see you wearing tracksuit pants that you also wear as pyjamas.
 Don’t even think about taking high heels, a dress or anything uncomfortable.
 I don’t even wear jeans for that matter.

 Take weather appropriate clothes

 I know this is an obvious one but I have to still mention it.
 Summer in Kruger is not your normal South African summer – it gets HOT!
 Scorching hot.
 42 degrees hot!
 So if you’re going in summer, take the lightest clothing you have.
 A light t-shirt and shorts.
-Even a few costumes.
+Even a few swimming costumes.
 And come winter, take a thick jacket.
 The early mornings and late evenings can get rather icy.

 Keep snacks and refreshments in your car